Living with HIV

-HIV is a long-term condition and we have a team of specialists to help you to live well with HIV.
+HIV is a long-term condition and we have a team of specialists to help you to live a long and healthy life with HIV.

-Our team is made up of doctors, pharmacists, specialist nurses in HIV, Health care assistants and team secretary.
-Staff from Eddystone Trust attend to offer support and advice.
+Our team is made up of doctors, specialist nurses, pharmacists, health care assistants, a specialist counsellor and a team secretary.
+We also work closely with The Eddystone Trust who can also offer support and advice to people living with HIV.

-If you are newly diagnosed with HIV, we will take time to answer your questions and explain what to expect from us, and how you can be involved in caring for your health.
+If you are newly diagnosed with HIV, we will take time to answer your questions and explain what to expect from us, as well as how you can be involved in caring for your health.

 If you would like to transfer your care to us you can self-refer, and we will ask you to sign a consent form asking your present clinic to send your medical details.